Brad Allen, President

 Michelle Holcomb is a nurse practitioner from Carrollton TX.

-She has 5 adult children, and 5 grandchildren (a 6th on the way!) – A few of whom play hockey.
+She has 5 adult children, and 6 grandchildren – A few of whom play hockey.
 She has great enthusiasm for the game and for helping the team and players grow and progress.

-She has functioned as billet mom, billet coordinator, and team manager for her son’s travel and junior hockey teams over the years, and will be taking that on for the mid-cities stars this season.
+She has functioned as billet mom, billet coordinator, and team manager for her son’s travel and junior hockey teams over the years.

 When not at the rink, and not working, she enjoys shooting hockey photos, kayaking with friends and family, gardening, and learning new languages.